 Click Create Display.
-The 02:50 UTC 0.6465 μm image is displayed in the Main Display window.
+The 21:00 UTC 0.6465 μm image is displayed in the Main Display window.

 Use the zooming and panning controls in the left toolbar to inspect the image.

-Reset the display projection by clicking on the icon below the zooming buttons on the left toolbar.
+Specifically, notice the fires in Northern California and Southern Oregon.

 Reproject the image with a pre-defined domain.
-Select Projections -> Predefined -> Asia.
+Select Projections -> Predefined -> US -> CONUS.
 Use the scroll wheel to zoom into the image or Shift+Left Click+Drag a box around the image.

 Turn off the Auto-set Projection option under the Projections menu.
 When this option is checked, the projection will automatically change to the native projection of the new layer.
 When this option is unchecked, all new layers will be reprojected into the current projection.

+Return to the Field Selector to load an atmospheric temperature image.

+Select 4.5454 um Atmospheric Temperature -> Temperature.

+Click Create Display.
+The 4.5454 µm temperature image is overlaid on top of the visible image.
+To see the visible image, turn off the top HDF MOD02 1km file (All Bands...) checkbox in the Legend.

+Use the cursor readout option to see the temperature values for the fire pixels.

+Turn the HDF MOD02 1km file (All Bands...) checkbox in the Legend back on.

+Click and drag the middle mouse button to activate the Cursor/Data Readout option and list the latitude, longitude, and data value under the cursor.
+Since there are two layers in the main display, there are two different readouts with the appropriate values and units.
+Notice the high 4.5454 μm temperature values are located at the location of the fire.
+The data probe from the cursor/data readout option shows that values in the fire are approximately 50 degrees K warmer than outside of the fire.

 Edit the maps in the display by using the options in the Layer Controls.